-Subsequently, the Commission shall mandate the relevant Scientific Committee to

-Points (a) and (b) of Section 7.4.1., where appropriate.
+Subsequently, the Commission shall mandate the relevant scientific committee to prepare guidelines as referred to in Section 10.4.3. also for other substances referred to in points (a) and (b) of Section 10.4.1., where appropriate.

-7.4.5.
+10.4.5.
 Labelling

-If devices, parts thereof or materials used therein as referred to in Section 7.4.1. contain substances referred to in points (a) or (b) of Section 7.4.1. in a concentration above 0.1% weight by weight (w/w), these devices shall be labelled on the device itself and/or on the packaging for each unit or, where appropriate, on the sales packaging, with the list of such substances.
-If the intended use of such devices includes treatment of children or treatment of pregnant or nursing women or treatment of other patient groups considered particularly vulnerable to such substances and/or materials, information on residual risks for these patient groups and, if applicable, on appropriate precautionary measures shall be given in the instructions for use.
+Where devices, parts thereof or materials used therein as referred to in Section 10.4.1. contain substances referred to in points (a) or (b) of Section 10.4.1. in a concentration above 0,1 % weight by weight (w/w), the presence of those substances shall be labelled on the device itself and/or on the packaging for each unit or, where appropriate, on the sales packaging, with the list of such substances.
+If the intended use of such devices includes treatment of children or treatment of pregnant or breastfeeding women or treatment of other patient groups considered particularly vulnerable to such substances and/or materials, information on residual risks for those patient groups and, if applicable, on appropriate precautionary measures shall be given in the instructions for use.

-- 7.5.
-Devices shall be designed and manufactured in such a way as to reduce as far as possible risks posed by the unintentional ingress of substances into the device taking into account the device and the nature of the environment in which it is intended to be used. - 7.6.
-Devices shall be designed and manufactured in such a way as to reduce as far as possible the risks linked to the size and the properties of particles which are or can be released into the patient's or user's body, unless they come into contact with the intact skin only.
+- 10.5.
+Devices shall be designed and manufactured in such a way as to reduce as far as possible the risks posed by the unintentional ingress of substances into the device taking into account the device and the nature of the environment in which it is intended to be used. - 10.6.
+Devices shall be designed and manufactured in such a way as to reduce as far as possible the risks linked to the size and the properties of particles which are or can be released into the patient's or user's body, unless they come into contact with intact skin only.
 Special attention shall be given to nanomaterials.

-8. Infection and microbial contamination
+11. Infection and microbial contamination